The Subways share new single 'You Kill My Cool', announce new line-up

 Tickets are on sale Friday (April 8) here.

 Last year, the band signed to Alcopop!
-Records and shared the first preview of their forthcoming album with the Black Lives Matter-inspired single ‘Fight’.
+Records and shared the first preview of their forthcoming album which will be their first since 2015’s self-titled LP, with the Black Lives Matter-inspired single ‘Fight’.

 “’Fight’ is a letter in two parts: a gesture of solidarity with the Black community and communities of colour, as they face their daily oppression at the hands of systemic racism,” said Lunn of the track.